lucasdelimanogueira/twitter-clone/README.md

 A clone of the social network Twitter

 It was used the following technologies:
-HTML, CSS, Javascript, JQuery, PHP & MySQL.
+HTML, CSS, Javascript, JQuery, Ajax, PHP & MySQL.

 ## Index
 <img src=imagens/index.png>